 As with many companies there is a transformation phase in the growth curve of every business.
-In this case the enabler for the transformation to a higher level over performance is social innovation.
-Human success factors, such as leadership, collaboration, learning and knowledge transfer greatly influence the ability to outperform the competition and increase added value to the business ecosystem of this multinational company.
+In this specific case the enabler for the transformation to a higher level over performance, resilience and sustainabilitu is social innovation.
+Human success factors, such as shared leadership, collaboration, adaptation, learning and knowledge transfer greatly influence the ability to outperform the competition and increase added value to the business ecosystem of this multinational company.

 The tangible side of business

 The tangible outcome of this learning event was to identify global en local initiatives that align with the companies strategic priorities.
 The underlying objective was to focus the group attention to the interdependency of social and business innovation.
 For instance: innovating the project delivery is not only about systems, processes and information, but also about leadership, collaboration and continuous learning.

 The intangible outcome of the learning event was to experience, to get a sense of, some of the human success factors that enable further growth.
 The structure for the learning event was quite straightforward: In two days the action learning teams, guided by a team captain, followed a timeline of nine consecutive dialogue sessions that represented the full business cycle from sales to delivery.
 After that they integrated the output of all sessions into a comprehensive list of global and local initiatives for further follow up.
 Each dialogue session started with a plenary input presentation and ended with a plenary exchange of principles, practices and initiatives.